Codecademy/docs/content/cloud-computing/concepts/iaas/iaas.md

 ---
 Title: 'IaaS'
-Description: 'Infrastructure as a service (IaaS) cloud computing model that offers remote computer, storage, and networking resources that are available on demand'
+Description: 'Infrastructure as a service (IaaS) is a cloud computing model that offers remote computer, storage, and networking resources that are available on demand.'
 Subjects:
   - 'Computer Science'
   - 'Networking'